redkite-labs/redkitecms-docs/book/add-custom-block.rst

         }
     }

-we must rename the class to **AlButtonType** and add the fields required to manage the button's attributes.
+we must rename the class to **ButtonType** and add the fields required to manage the button's attributes.
 Change the class as follows:

 .. code-block:: php

-    class AlButtonType extends JsonBlockType
+    class ButtonType extends JsonBlockType
     {
         public function buildForm(FormBuilderInterface $builder, array $options)
         {